Domestic Dreamboat

 Ganache frosting

 Speaking of the frosting, it is so good!
 It's like eating hot fudge sauce!
 It's easy to make.
-No whipping required, just a little simmering, then let it chill to thicken up to a spreadable consistency.
+No whipping is required, just a little simmering, then let it chill to thicken up to a spreadable consistency.

 frosting the cake